MEAM520/meam520_labs_core/README.md

 - `labs`: will contain test scripts that use the algorithms you implement in `lib` and the tools we provide in `core` to control the robot and achieve tasks
 - `ros`: contains code necessary to launch the simulator.
 You won't need to work in this directory.

-`lib` and `labs` will be the main places you are working this semester!
+`lib` and `labs` will be the main places you work this semester!

 # Native Install Instructions (NOT REQUIRED FOR VIRTUAL MACHINE)
 ---
 **NOTE**

 These installation instructions are for the TAs when setting up the Virtual Machine, and can also be followed by experienced users to set up the lab environment on a native Ubuntu Linux installation.
 These steps do not need to be followed by students using the Virtual Machine.
-For all other users, skip to the section on forking this repo.
+For all other users, skip to the section on forking this repo (Get the Code).

+Again, this is not recommended for students of MEAM520, who instead are encouraged to use the Virtual Machine image provided.

 ---